RoeeZider/Search-Algorithms/README.md

 a.
 Exceute the code using the terminal or any c++ work environment.
 The program will wait for a connection from a client.
 If no client logs on to the server within 2 minutes - the server will shut down.

-b. open a parallel server that bring to the server the problem(in our case - the maxtrix).
+b. open a parallel server that bring to the server the problem(in our case - the matrix).

 c. finally, we get the solution for the problen- The shortest route from start point to the end point.